J. L. B. Smith: Discovery of the coelacanth

 In 1938, Smith was informed of the discovery of an unusual and unidentified fish by Marjorie Courtenay-Latimer, curator of the East London Museum.
 When he arrived in East London in February 1939, he was able to identify it immediately as a coelacanth, which was then thought to have been extinct for over 65 million years, and he named the species Latimeria after her.
 In December 1952, Professor Smith acquired another specimen which had been caught by a fisherman named Ahmed Houssein off the Comoros Islands.
 Local trader Eric Hunt had cabled Smith, who then persuaded the South African government to fly him in a SAAF Dakota to collect the preserved fish for study at Grahamstown.

 Smith and his wife Margaret worked jointly on the popular Sea Fishes of Southern Africa, which was first published in 1949, followed by other writings until 1968.
 Among these were over 500 papers on fishes and the naming of some 370 new fish species.

 Death and legacy

-Smith killed himself on 8 January 1968 by cyanide poisoning.
-According to those who knew him, he had said years earlier that he had no intention of living past 70.
+Smith killed himself on 8 January 1968 by cyanide poisoning after many years of struggle with cancer.
 In the same year, Rhodes University established the J. L. B. Smith Institute of Ichthyology in his memory and to honour his lifetime achievements in ichthyology.
 His widow, Prof. Margaret Smith, who had worked with her husband for 30 years, was appointed the first director, with a staff of five.
 Margaret Smith embarked on a recruitment drive to attract ichthyologists and to train African ichthyologists.
-In 1977, the large, three-storey building, which was designed and constructed in Somerset Street to house the Institute, was officially opened.
+In 1977, the large, three-storey building, which was designed and constructed in Somerset Street to house the institute, was officially opened.
 This is now the South African Institute for Aquatic Biodiversity in Grahamstown.
-Smith's son is the renowned South African television science and mathematics teacher William Smith.
+Smith's son was renowned South African television science and mathematics teacher William Smith.